gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 After implementing this project, you should now have a solid understanding of the basics of Auto DevOps.
 We started from building and testing to deploying and monitoring an application all within GitLab.
-Despite its automatic nature, Audo DevOps can also be configured and customized to fit your workflow.
+Despite its automatic nature, Auto DevOps can also be configured and customized to fit your workflow.
 Here are some helpful resources for further reading:

 1. [Auto DevOps](index.md)